wesimon01/RootCommute/README.txt

 To build the app, Right-click on the Root project icon in Visual Studio solution explorer (solution explorer can be accessed by clicking on view -> solution explorer) and select "Publish".
+When asked to create a publish target select "folder" and click create profile.

-The following options should be set as follows:
+The following options should be set as follows in the Publish Summary Section:

 Configuration: Release|Any CPU
 Target Framework: netcoreapp2.2